versia-pub/server/README.md

 ## Screenshots

-You can visit [social.lysand.org](https://social.lysand.org) to see a live instance of Lysand with Lysand-FE.
+You can visit [social.lysand.org](https://social.lysand.org) to see a live instance of Versia Server with Versia-FE.

 ## How do I run it?

-Please see the [installation guide](docs/installation.md) for more information on how to install Lysand.
+Please see the [installation guide](docs/installation.md) for more information on how to install Versia.

 ## Contributing